patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/20160517_214941.jpg)

 Note:
-So I found a couple of Computer Screens on my basement I hook them up with a RaspberryPi.
-And I got this nice frame that I can push content directly from my book's editor.
+After founding some computer screens on my basement I hook them up with a RaspberryPi, I made this my own openFrame.

 --